srobo/srcomp-mixtape/README.rst

 Or:

 - ``obs_video`` is the path to a video file which should be played by OBS Studio.
+  The track start should be set to -2 seconds as the playback includes a transition to the scene ahead of the start of the match.

 .. |Build Status| image:: https://circleci.com/gh/srobo/srcomp-mixtape.svg?style=svg